zesty-io/example-mui-styles/README.md

 ```

-## Deploying example app to GCP
+## Deploying

+This example makes use of GCP's App Engine service.
+You can use any solution you would like to host your app build.

-1. Setup App web engine services.
+1. Setup a new App Engine service.
+2. Run your app build then deploy to your AE service.
+3. Copy the generated app URL.

-## Setup a URL proxy of MUI examples to an instance
+## Setup proxy settings in Zesty
-1. Ensure the instance has proxy settings.
+1. In your instance settings, check that you have proxy settings installed.
+The below screenshot shows that this instance does not have the settings installed.
+We will now walk through the installation process.
 ![image](https://github.com/b-estevez/example-mui-styles/assets/55866499/3dd79464-317b-4c73-8db9-f594c763f2a7)

-- If no proxy settings, kindly create using Instance API settings [/env/createsettings](https://instances-api.zesty.org/#56267a59-88a5-40b0-bd1c-a23de605a6e4)
+- Use Zesty's Instance API [Create Setting](https://instances-api.zesty.org/#56267a59-88a5-40b0-bd1c-a23de605a6e4) endpoint
-- Please make sure to create settings with the correct Instance ZUID
+- Note that you will need to be [authenticated](https://auth-api.zesty.org/#28b40e26-196b-4283-a483-40a5b537bc22) and you will need to use your instance's ZUID (begins with an 8- ) to make this request.
-- Request body to create settings for both live and stage
+- The following request payoloads are used to create settings for both live and stage.
+Be sure to replace the value object with your app's hosted URL.

 Dev / Stage
 ```json